moiskillnadne/advent-2024/README.md

 ## 🖋️ Advent of Code Stories
 Each challenge comes with a story that sets the atmosphere and context.
 I translate these stories into **English** and **Russian** and save them in `STORY-EN.md` and `STORY-RU.md` files, respectively.

 ---

+## 🎥 Daily Walkthroughs on YouTube
+I also post daily walkthroughs of each Advent of Code challenge on my [YouTube channel](https://www.youtube.com/@viktor.riabkov).
+Check them out for detailed explanations, tips, and insights!

+---